thousandeyes/thousandeyes-sdk-python/admin/docs/AccountGroupsApi.md

 # satisfies your auth use case.

 # Configure Bearer authorization: BearerAuth
-configuration = admin.Configuration(
+configuration = thousandeyes_sdk.client.Configuration(
     access_token = os.environ["BEARER_TOKEN"]
 )

 # Enter a context with an instance of the API client
-with admin.ApiClient(configuration) as api_client:
+with thousandeyes_sdk.admin.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = admin.AccountGroupsApi(api_client)
+    api_instance = thousandeyes_sdk.admin.AccountGroupsApi(api_client)
     id = '1234' # str | Identifier for the account group.
-    expand = [admin.Expand()] # List[Expand] | Optional parameter that specifies whether or not account group related resources should be expanded.
+    expand = [thousandeyes_sdk.admin.Expand()] # List[Expand] | Optional parameter that specifies whether or not account group related resources should be expanded.
 By default, no expansion takes place if the query parameter is not passed.
 For example, to expand the `users` resource, pass the `?expand=user` query. (optional)

     try:
         # Retrieve account group